AAV-VirginiaTech/AAV_GCS/README.md

 - [Mavproxy](https://ardupilot.org/mavproxy/docs/getting_started/download_and_installation.html#)

 ## Interacting with Interoperability
 There are two ways to connect to interop based on the resources at hand: SITL or HITL.
 Steps on how to run the simulator can be found here.
-Ensure that it is running before trying to establish a connection.
-Docker must be running prior to running any of the following scripts.
+Ensure that the aircraft is powered on or the simulator is running before trying to establish a connection.

 ### Connecting to Interoperability